Dryland Pasture Seed Mix

 Average Max.
 Height

 Designed for farm, ranch and range with no irrigation.
-Grows well on the annual precipitation available in most areas of the United States excluding the Sonoran and Mojave desert.
+Grows well on the annual precipitation available in most arid States excluding parts of the Sonoran and Mojave desert.
+Not suited for states east of the Mississippi River.
 Requires a minimum of 10″ annual precipitation.
-With good grazing practices and sufficient precip it has been bailed at least once annually.
+With good grazing practices and sufficient precip it has been baled at least once annually.
 Can be fall and winter grazed.
 Effective for disturbed sites and erosion control.
-Competes well with weeds.
+Dryland Pasture Grasses usally compete well with weeds.

 Dryland Pasture Seed Mix is designed for farm, ranch and range where no irrigation is present.
 It grows well on the annual precipitation available in most areas of the United States excluding very arid climates like the Sonoran and Mojave desert.
 It will grow on a minimum of 10″ annual precipitation.
 If some sprinkler or flood irrigation is present or annual precipitation averages 11-13 inches yield will improve.
-We have selected dryland pasture grass seed mix species that persist in droughty conditions and provide high quality forage.
+We have selected dryland pasture grasses that persist in droughty conditions and provide high quality forage.

 In areas of 12+ inches of annual precipitation dryland pasture grass has been and bailed at least once annually.
 Can be fall and winter grazed as pasture.
 It is an excellent dual-purpose product adapted to a wide range of dryland ecosystems.
 It is efficient and multi-purpose.